typicaltaco116/msp430-flash-experiment1.3/README.md

     the erase or write operation could not be completed in even the maximum alotted time.

+ VERSION 1.3:
- - VERSION 1.3: Add bit status counting for both write and erase
+ - Add bit status counting for both write and erase
  - Fix awful stress progress displaying
  - Increase clock speed to 8MHz

+## Intended Build Instructions
+This repository contains code intended for use with the Code Composer Studio (CCS) IDE.
+The required .ccsproject, .cproject, .project, and .settings files and directories are not inlcluded in this repository and it is expected that the user creates an empty CCS C project and copies the repo contents into the project directory.
+Note: The makefile will likely be overwritten by the CCS IDE build system.